zeus2611/DSA-Track/1. Basics of Programming/1.1. Data Type/readme.md

 <div style="text-align:center"><img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/20191113115600/DatatypesInC.png" /></div>

+<b>Note</b>: We Will be maily discussing primary data types in this article.

-* <b>Primitive Data Types</b>: These data types are built-in or predefined data types and can be used directly by the user to declare variables. example: int, char , float, bool etc.
+<b>Primitive Data Types</b>: These data types are built-in or predefined data types and can be used directly by the user to declare variables. example: int, char , float, bool etc.

     Primitive data types available in C++ are:
+    - Integer
+    - Character
+    - Boolean
+    - Floating Point
+    - Double Floating Point
+    - Valueless or Void
+    - Wide Character